SCHUNK-SE-Co-KG/schunk_egu_egk_gripper/docs/topics_and_services.md

 #### Notes:
 - Per-gripper endpoints are namespaced under the driver using the gripper identifier: `/schunk/driver/<gripper_id>/...`
-- Service names are consistent across gripper types; however, the underlying service types for gripping differ because certain gripper types support different gripping modes.
+- Service names are consistent across gripper types; however, some underlying service types differ because certain gripper types support different execution modes.
 - In the `unconfigured` state, only driver-level endpoints are available; per-gripper topics/services are exposed in `active`.
 - Lifecycle transitions follow standard ROS 2 conventions; driver-level lifecycle services are available in multiple states.